HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.web-extensions.md

 Extensions with only declarative contributions (only `contributes`, no `main` or `browser`) can be web extensions.
 They can be installed and run in [[vs.1.7.docs.editor.vscode-web]] without any modifications by the extension author.
 Examples of extensions with declarative contributions include themes, grammars, and snippets.

 Extensions can have both `browser` and `main` entry points in order to run in browser and in Node.js runtimes.
-The [[vs.1.7.#update-existing-extensions-to-web-extensions]] section shows how to migrate an extension to work in both runtimes.
+The [update-existing-extensions-to-web-extensions](#update-existing-extensions-to-web-extensions) section shows how to migrate an extension to work in both runtimes.

-The [[vs.1.7.#web-extension-enablement]] section lists the rules used to decide whether an extension can be loaded in a web extension host.
+The [web-extension-enablement](#web-extension-enablement) section lists the rules used to decide whether an extension can be loaded in a web extension host.

 ### Web extension main file